tari-project/tari/RFC/src/RFC-0201_TariScript.md

 The first is a relatively minor adjustment to the transaction output definition.
 The second is the inclusion of script input data and additional public key in the transaction input field.
+Third is the way we calculate and validate the rangeproof.

 ### Transaction output changes